litestar-org/litestar/CONTRIBUTING.rst

 The tests make use of `pytest-xdist <https://pytest-xdist.readthedocs.io>`_ to speed up test runs.
 These are enabled by default when running ``make test``, ``make test-all`` or ``make coverage``.
-Due to the nature of pytest-xdist, attaching a debugger isn't as straightforward.
+Due to the nature of pytest-xdist, attaching a debugger is not as straightforward.
 For debugging, it is recommended to run the tests individually with ``pytest <test name>`` or via an IDE, which will skip pytest-xdist.